Lately, I’ve had A LOT of people asking me about Yellowstone.

 The spur road to Brink of Upper Falls is 1.6 miles south of Canyon Junction on the Grand Loop Road.
 Follow the paved path to a dramatic vantage point for viewing the Yellowstone River as it plunges over Upper Falls.

-5 mins from Uncle Tom’s Point stop is Artist Point –Artist Point is an overlook point on the edge of a cliff on the south rim of the Grand Canyon.
 From one side of the lookout (easy, short walk) you see beautiful, colorful canyon walls and on the other side there is a wider part of the canyon and the Lower Falls

 Lower Falls is the biggest & most famous waterfall in Yellowstone…it’s 308 ft tall and the 2nd most photographed spot in Yellowstone…Old Faithful is 1st.

-NEXT STOP – We checked into our hotel at Days Inn West Yellowstone where we would spend the next 2 nights…approx 14 miles (30 mins)from the Norris Geyser area taking the W Entrance Rd -(this road is closed Dec – April)…cost for 2 nights was $450-500…way overpriced for what you get!
+After leaving this area, we checked into our hotel at Days Inn West Yellowstone where we would spend the next 2 nights…approx 14 miles (30 mins)from the Norris Geyser area taking the W Entrance Rd -(this road is closed Dec – April)…cost for 2 nights was $450-500…way overpriced for what you get!

 While driving to our hotel we saw a huge deer

-After getting checked into to our room, we left and had dinner at the nearby TIMBERLINE CAFE
+After getting checked into to our room, we left and had dinner at the nearby Timberline Cafe

 We ordered a burger, roast beef w/ gravy & mashed potatoes and a French dip sandwich…the food was pretty good.